 Maintaining a Healthy Weight as You Age

-Instead of reflecting on what hasn’t changed—your eating habits, activity level—it’s important to think about what has changed—your metabolism, body composition and the emotional ups and downs specific to your life stage.
+Instead of reflecting on what hasn’t changed, like your eating habits or activity level, it’s important to think about what has changed—your metabolism, body composition, and the emotional ups and downs specific to your life stage.

-There’s no magic solution to freeze time, but working to achieve and maintain a healthy weight is a real chance to feel as young as possible.
-It can lower your risk of heart disease, diabetes and more; help improve symptoms of arthritis, muscle pain and depression—even boost your sex life.
-Seize the day—and the opportunity—to live your most vital year, every year.
+While there’s no magic solution to freeze time, working to achieve and maintain a healthy weight can help you feel as young as possible.
+It can lower your risk of heart disease, diabetes, and more; help improve symptoms of arthritis, muscle pain, and depression — even boost your sex life.
+Seize the day, and the opportunity, to live your most vital year, every year.

 Rev Up Your Metabolism

-Metabolism is the internal process that converts the calories you consume into the energy you use to not only lift a suitcase or run up the stairs, but carry out normal bodily functions like breathing and circulating blood.
-Muscle plays a big role in keeping things humming along—the more you have, the more calories you burn (not just when you’re breaking a sweat, but when you’re at rest, too).
+Metabolism is the internal process that converts the calories you consume into the energy you use to not only lift a suitcase or run up the stairs, but to carry out essential functions like breathing and circulating blood.
+Muscle plays a big role in keeping things humming along — the more muscle you have, the more calories you burn (not just when you’re breaking a sweat, but when you’re at rest, too).

-Unfortunately, everyone naturally loses muscle mass with age.
-While that can stack the cards against you when it comes to weight management, adding weight-bearing and muscle-strengthening exercises to your routine can help you minimize muscle loss and, therefore, the effect it can have on your calorie burn.
-Added bonus: It can also improve bone density.
-High-impact activities (hiking, dancing, tennis, stair climbing) and low-impact exercises (walking, using the elliptical machine) count, as does lifting weights, practicing push-ups or stretching exercise bands.
+Unfortunately, we all naturally lose muscle mass with age.
+While that can make it more difficult when it comes to maintaining a healthy weight, adding weight-bearing and muscle-strengthening exercises to your routine can help minimize muscle loss and, therefore, the effect it can have on your calorie burn.
+An added bonus?
+These activities can also improve bone density.
+High-impact activities (hiking, dancing, tennis, stair climbing) and low-impact exercises (walking, using the elliptical machine) all count, as does lifting weights, practicing push-ups, or using resistance bands.
 Try your favorite for at least 30 minutes every other day.